-- Local communities
+Local communities

-- Indigenous Peoples
+Indigenous Peoples

-- o Workers
+Workers

-- Forest dwellers
+Forest dwellers

-- o Neighbors
+Neighbors

-- o Downstream landowners
+Downstream landowners

-- Local processors
+Local processors

-- Local businesses
+Local businesses

-- Tenure and use rights holders, including landowners
+o Tenure and use rights holders, including landowners

-- Organizations authorized or known to act on behalf of affected stakeholders, for example social and environmental NGOs, labor unions, etc.
+Organizations authorized or known to act on behalf of affected stakeholders, for example social and environmental NGOs, labor unions, etc.

-(Source: FSC-STD-01-001 V5-0).
+(Source: FSC-STD-01-001 V5-2).

-Alien species: A species, subspecies or lower taxon, introduced outside its natural past or present distribution; includes any part, gametes, seeds, eggs, or propagules of such species that might survive and subsequently reproduce (Source: Convention on Biological Diversity (CBD), Invasive Alien Species Programme.
-Glossary of Terms as provided on CBD website).

-Applicable law: Means applicable to The Organization as a legal person or business enterprise in or for the benefit of the Management Unit and those laws which affect the implementation of the FSC Principles and Criteria.
-This includes any combination of statutory law (Parliamentary-approved) and case law (court interpretations), subsidiary regulations, associated administrative procedures, and the national constitution (if present) which invariably takes legal precedence over all other legal instruments (Source: FSC-STD-01-001 V5-0).
+Alien species: A species, subspecies or lower taxon, introduced outside its natural past or present distribution; includes any part, gametes, seeds, eggs, or propagules of such species that might survive and subsequently reproduce (Source: Convention on Biological Diversity enterprise in or for the benefit of the Management Unit and those laws which affect the implementation of the FSC Principles and Criteria.
+This includes any combination of statutory law (Parliamentary-approved) and case law (court interpretations), subsidiary regulations, associated administrative procedures, and the national constitution (if present) which invariably takes legal precedence over all other legal instruments (Source: FSC-STD-01-001 V5-2).